kamperh/bayes_gmm/readme.rst

 --------------------
 If you use this code, please cite:

-- H. Kamper, A. Jansen, S. King, S. Goldwater, "Unsupervised lexical clustering of speech segments using fixed-dimensional acoustic embeddings", to appear in Proceedings of the IEEE Spoken Language Technology Workshop, 2014.
+- H. Kamper, A. Jansen, S. King, and S. Goldwater, "Unsupervised lexical clustering of speech segments using fixed-dimensional acoustic embeddings", to appear in Proceedings of the IEEE Spoken Language Technology Workshop, 2014.

 In the code, references are made to the following: